TBennur/BET-Lang/README.md

+## Introduction
+Bet is a type-safe, memory-safe programming language created as part of CMU's 17-363: Programming Language Pragmatics

 ## Concrete Syntax

 Please note: the braces, `[]`, are currently not used for anything; they just serve to show what the `*` and `+` operators are being applied to, without being confused for parentheses